 - Automotive Defect.
 If there are issues with the integrity of the structure of a vehicle or with a mechanical part, it can lead to an accident, or it can fail to protect occupants adequately in a car wreck.
 Examples of this include sudden acceleration, defective airbags, defective brakes, improper window glazing, defective seatbelts, and much more.

 What follows a car accident and a traumatic brain injury may be unpredictable.
 The victim will certainly require ongoing medical care, and much more.
 The costs of recovery may be exorbitant, and may include:

 - Travel to and from medical appointments

 - Lost wages – past and future

 - Much more

 A knowledgeable lawyer experienced with car accident claims can help you to navigate the path you or a loved one will take after a TBI.
 You may be entitled to financial compensation for your pain and suffering, for now and the future, especially if your recovery involves the potential of lifetime care.

-Columbia Car Accident Lawyers at Chappell, Smith & Arden Will Fight for Your Rights
+Columbia Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Will Fight for Your Rights